junxit/us-congress-bills-109/bill.md

     >     - **(B)** *Program trigger* No compensation shall be paid by the Secretary under subsection (a) unless the aggregate industry insured losses exceed—
     >       - **(i)** $50,000,000, with respect to insured losses occurring in Program Year 4;
     >       - **(ii)** $100,000,000, with respect to insured losses occurring in the Additional Program Year beginning on January 1, 2007;
-    >       - **(iii)** an additional cumulative $100,000,000, with respect to each successive Additional Program Year that coverage is provided under this program;
+    >       - **(iii)** with respect to each Additional Program Year thereafter that coverage is provided under the Program, the amount that is equal to the sum of (I) the dollar amount applicable under this subparagraph for the Program Year preceding such Additional Program Year, and (II) $50,000,000;
     >     - **(C)** *Prohibition on duplicative compensation* The Federal share of compensation for insured losses under the Program shall be reduced by the amount of compensation provided by the Federal Government to any person under any other Federal program for those insured losses.
     >   - **(2)** *TRIA capital reserve funds*
     >     - **(A)** *Establishment* Any insurer may establish a TRIA Capital Reserve Fund (in this section referred to as a “CRF”) in which it may hold funds in a fiduciary capacity on behalf of the Secretary.